charlourdes/spending-analyser/README.md

 This:

--Gives users control over when to use the feature -Prevents unnecessary credit use if a user reloads the app repeatedly
+- Gives users control over when to use the feature
+- Prevents unnecessary credit use if a user reloads the app repeatedly

 I was very close to having it auto-generate on load as I think users would feel the benefit from having this insight readily available, however I held off to avoid running out of credits while I was testing and to ensure that you can see the AI summary in action before I run out 😅 !